HeySkidee/practice/README.md

 ### guy works hard af
 ### Devil told me keep doin this shit

+give urself a chance till 24 nd do whatever the fuck it takes to become successful. if things didn't go well even after that. if u didn't reach the state u wanted then kill yourself.

+till then do whatever it takes. sacrifices, habits, speed, decisions, fuck distractions etc.

 staying calm, humble, smiling more, talking less, doing more, staying calm, focused and quick is my speciality.

-give urself a chance till 24 nd do whatever the fuck it takes to become successful. if things didn't go well even after that then kill yourself.

 work on it until it makes you rich